ohjay/cse152/pages/interact.md

 I would like to encourage interactivity.
 There are several ways you can engage...

 #### Commenting on posts
 Please comment on these posts if you are confused or have anything to say!
-If you don't want to make an account, you can post as a guest.
-You can say anything you like (assuming good intentions): questions about the material, an additional explanation, etc. For other tips on commenting, see [here](https://cs184.eecs.berkeley.edu/article/5).
+You can even comment as a guest (though due to the way Disqus is set up, it might be easier to just make an account).
+You can say anything you like, assuming good intentions: questions about the material, an additional explanation, etc. For tips on commenting, see [here](https://cs184.eecs.berkeley.edu/article/5).

 _Why do this?_ Pedagogy research has found that formalizing your thoughts helps with learning.